cruzluisdaniel/up206a-Luis/README.md

 >> LA Native, First Generation Mexican-American interested in Community & Regional Economic Development, Housing, Equity, Education, and Social Justice.
->>> In this class I expect to learn Methods, Techniques, and best practices in relation to GIS & Spatial Data.
+>>> In this class I expect to learn GIS & Spatial Data Methods, Techniques, and best practices.
 >>> For this project I intend on using the newest released US CENSUS data to examine & represent visually demographic changes within LA COUNTY.